rlychrisg/truncateline.nvim/README.md

     -- setting, to prevent obscuring text.
     line_start_length = 8,

-    -- time in ms for a temporary toggle temporary_toggle_dur = 2000,
+    -- time for in ms for a temporary toggle temporary_toggle_dur = 2000,

     -- which highlight group should be used for virtual text.